CORROBORATING WITNESS—MEL GIBSON

 The Passion of the Christ opens with a quotation from Isaiah 53.

-You’ve said this passage expresses what the film is fundamentally about.
+You have said this passage expresses what the film is fundamentally about.
+Explain.

 WITNESS